 Medical Editor: John P. Cunha, DO, FACOEP

-Hycotuss (hydrocodone bitartrate and guaifenesin) Expectorant Syrup is a combination of an opiod antitussive (hydrocodone) and an expectorant (guaifenesin) used for the symptomatic relief of irritating nonproductive cough associated with upper and lower respiratory tract congestion.
-This medication may be available in generic form.
-Common side effects include low blood pressure, palpitations, slowed breathing, drowsiness, dizziness, anxiety, mood changes, nausea, or vomiting.
+Hycotuss (hydrocodone bitartrate and guaifenesin) Expectorant Syrup is a combination of an opiod antitussive and an expectorant used for the symptomatic relief of irritating nonproductive cough associated with upper and lower respiratory tract congestion.
+Hycotuss may be available in generic form.
+Common side effects of Hycotuss include low blood pressure, heart palpitations, slowed breathing, drowsiness, dizziness, lightheadedness, anxiety, mood changes, weakness, nausea, vomiting, upset stomach, constipation, and dry mouth.

 The usual adult dose of Hycotuss is one teaspoonful (5 mL) after meals and at bedtime, not less than 4 hours apart (not to exceed 6 teaspoonfuls in a 24 hour period).
 Hycotuss may interact with opioids, analgesics, general anesthetics, phenothiazines, other tranquilizers, sedative hypnotics, or other CNS depressants (including alcohol).
 Tell your doctor all medications and supplements you use.
 During pregnancy, Hycotuss should be used only if prescribed.
 Babies born to mothers who have been taking opioids prior to delivery will be physically dependent.
 Tell your doctor if your newborn shows withdrawal signs such as irritability and excessive crying, tremors, hyperactive reflexes, increased respiratory rate, increased stools, sneezing, yawning, vomiting and fever.
 It is unknown if this drug passes into breast milk.
 Because of the potential for serious reactions in a nursing baby, consult your doctor before breastfeeding.
 Withdrawal symptoms may occur if you suddenly stop taking this medication.